 The Netflix controversy has started to grow and many are now wondering if Netflix deserves to get nominations at movie festivals considering that the premiere of “Okja” was presented at the Cannes Film Festival in 2017.
 After the last year edition, Cannes introduced a rule that states that movies that are selected for the competition must also be shown in movie theaters.

 Cannes director Thierry Fremaux said that productions from Netflix and Amazon are important and that, at some time, they will earn a better understanding.
-He also added that, to become part of history, a movie needs to go through movie theaters, books, deal with critics and so on.
+He also added that, to become part of history, a movie needs to go through movie theaters, books, big displays of the quality LED screens rental Los Angeles is famous about, as well as to deal with critics and so on.
 All these things are part of the tradition movie industry is based on, the director also added.